 This year, the EBB Recovery Team returned their focus to mainland.
 In Dunkeld and Skipton, bandicoots are now roaming free on private reserves under the watch of guardian dogs.
 Harnessing the power of guardian dogs to protect sheep from predation, by simply training dogs to not approach bandicoots, they can all live together.

 ‘The dogs create a landscape of fear,’ says Amy.
 Foxes do not hunt on lands protected by dogs and instead move quickly through the area.
 This negates the need for fences; although, some private companies with predator-proof fences are happy to provide land for conservation.
 Last November some bandicoots were released at Tiverton, a 1000-hectare working sheep farm and the biggest fenced reserve in the state.
 The future of agriculture and conservation working together hence opens the possibility of farming lands across the state being used to protect endangered species.

-The EBB is well on the way to recovery.
+The Eastern Barred Bandicoot is well on the way to recovery, and has the happy distinction of being the first species in Australia classified as extinct in the wild to be reclassified as endangered.
 Populations now persist in several safe havens scattered across the state, 33 years on from inception of the EBB Recovery Team.
 This provides hope that with persistence and dedication, collaboration between organisations, remarkable leaders (like Amy) and community engagement, we can save them and other threatened species from extinction.
 Amy hopes that one day she will be out of a job once EBBs are no longer considered endangered (at which point she will move on to save another species!).

 We are a registered charity and donations to the Royal Society of Victoria in support of our programs are tax deductible in Australia.
 We welcome your support!
 Donate